zeruhur/so1um-enhanced/so1um-redux-1.0.md

 |  5 |   Lovable Rogue   |   Enthusiast  |   Temperate  |    Lazy   |     Had to Be Sharp    |
 |  6 | Rebellious Spirit | Individualist |     Loyal    |    Rude   | Dark and Troubled Past |

-## Determine goals & the first scene.
+## Determine Goals & The First Scene

 Figure out why your character is there and where they are in their story.
 Imagine a starting point for your adventure.
 If none comes to mind, roll on each of the following questions to generate a random adventure seed.